Clinton Pelham: Early life and education

 Pelham was born on 20 May 1898, the son of George Pelham.
 He was educated privately.

 Career

 After serving during World War I from 1915 to 1918, Pelham joined the Foreign Office in 1920 after working briefly at the Customs and Excise Department.
 In 1923, he transferred to the Far Eastern Consular Service as a student interpreter, and in the following year was appointed vice-consul in China.
 In 1934, he served as commercial secretary at Peking.

 In 1943, Pelham was appointed acting consul-general in Madagascar.
 He then served at Baghdad as first secretary (commercial) in 1945, promoted to counsellor (commercial) the following year, and counsellor (commercial) at Madrid from 1948 to 1951.

 Pelham then served as Ambassador to Saudi Arabia from 1951 to 1955, and Ambassador to Czechoslovakia from 1955 to 1957.

-In retirement Pelham became a Fellow of the Royal Geographic Society (FRGS), and was a county councillor for West Sussex from 1963 to 1970.
+In retirement Pelham became a Fellow of the Royal Geographical Society (FRGS), and was a county councillor for West Sussex from 1963 to 1970.